You have no items in your shopping cart.

 It is also important to understand that although your glazed or sealed unglazed tile has minimal porosity is still porous.
 Being porous means it will absorb the environment around it and will develop a unique patina reflecting those conditions.
-Thus interior applications may look as good as new for many years while the look of outdoor installations may change dramatically and quickly.

 There are rare occasions when an individual tile is fractured when it is stepped on or something impacts it.
 This can occur when tiles are not fully back-buttered with mortar or not well seated in the setting bed.
 In these cases, the crack is repaired by replacing the damaged tile.

 If the crack continues from one tile to another and across the grout joints then the problem lies in the substrate (usually due to subfloor movement or cracks in the slab).
 The damaged tiles would need to be removed and a crack isolation membrane and tile reinstalled.

 If cracking is seen only in the grout and runs parallel with the tiles this indicates grout shrinkage due to mixing with excessive water.
 The grout can be removed and replaced but matching the color of new and old grout can be tricky and will require trial and error.

 It depends on the types of shoes you are wearing .
 But seriously some of our tiles are more slippery than others.
 Glazed tiles will be more slippery than unglazed tiles but these still meet slip and fall requirements.
 We can also add rough grit to the glaze for additional grip.